 No construction project goes 100 percent according to plan.
 There could be an unexpected problem at the site, different types of materials now required, a delay due to another subcontractor’s subpar planning, or any number of other issues that come up in the course of a job.

 But by expecting change orders and having a plan in place to deal with them efficiently, you can cut down on the headaches they often cause.
-Here are 4 simple steps to handling change orders with (relative) ease.
+Here are 4 simple steps to handling change orders with (relative) ease and reduce the time learning on how to negotiate change orders.

 1. Prepare a process before work even begins.